Isakson-Lab/-Isakson-Lab-2023_Isakson_Wolpe_ScienceSignaling_2023/README.md

 ## Bcl6_Upstream_FIMO_MotifAnalysis

 In this analysis, potential Bcl6 binding sites are determined in the 1kb region upstream of several genes of interest.
-In order to quantitatively measure potential Bcl6 binding sites in these genomic regions, a FIMO search in the 1kb sequence upstream of each gene of interest is conducted.
+In order to quantitatively measure potential Bcl6 binding sites in these genomic regions, a FIMO search in the 1kb sequence upstream of each gene of interest is conducted using the Bcl6 binding motif.
 The number of hits which meet the threshold for each gene are then counted for later plotting.

 ## ChIP-seq_TSS_BindingAnalysis